maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Max) The network tab in DevTools is also useful for diagnosing performance
+> (Max) You can use it to diagnose performance issues as it clearly shows you
-> issues, as you can see how long each request took to complete.
+> how long each network request took to complete.
+In this case, all requests
+> completed in under half a second, so there are not visible issues.

 ## Debugging: Network requests 🌐